nilscox/cah/README.md

 - state: One of `["idle", "started", "finished"]`
 - owner: The owner's nickname
 - players: A list of `Player` who joined this game
-- current_player: The nickname of the player who either waits for the other players answers, or have to choose between one
+- question_master: The nickname of the player who either waits for the other players answers, or have to choose between one
 - question: The current black card
 - propositions: The set of answers given by the players